 In the video below, Amanda Haney provides tips on how to successfully drink healthy beverages.

-Know how much sugar is in what you’re drinking
+How much sugar is in your drink

 Many popular drinks are full of added sugars.
 In fact, you may be surprised to find out that most contain more than your recommended amount of sugar for the entire day!